book page beside eyeglasses and coffee

 § 1 Scope and subject matter of the contract

-1. These Terms and Conditions apply to all treatment contracts between the Systemic Counselling and Therapy Practice (hereinafter referred to as the ‘practitioner’) and the client.
+1. These Terms and Conditions apply to all counselling agreements between the Systemic Counselling and Therapy Practice (hereinafter referred to as the ‘counsellor’) and the client.

 § 2 Conclusion of contract and dates

-1. A treatment contract is concluded when the client accepts the practitioner's offer of counselling.
-This can be done in writing, verbally or by taking advantage of the treatment.
+1. A counselling contract is concluded when the client accepts the counselor's offer of counselling.
+This can be done in writing, verbally or by utilising the counselling service.

 2. Appointments are made by arrangement.
 The agreed time is reserved exclusively for the client.